mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 * `#{paw}` is the unique identifier - or paw print - of the agent.
 * `#{location}` is the location of the agent on the client file system.
 * `#{exe_name}` is the executable name of the agent.
+* `#{upstream_dest}` is the address of the immediate "next hop" that the agent uses to reach the CALDERA server.
+For agents that directly connect to the server, this will be the same as the `#{server}` value.
+For agents that use peer-to-peer, this value will be the peer address used.
 * `#{origin_link_id}` is the internal link ID associated with running this command used for agent tracking.

 Global variables can be identified quickly because they will be single words.